Kvarney/Aion-Hanger/README.txt

 Welcome to the Aion-Hanger!
-Where I will be learning to use SWING to create gui's.
-All current material is taken from https://www.tutorialspoint.com/swing.
+Here I will be using Swing to learn to make basic GUI's from https://www.tutorialspoint.com/swing as well as doing exercises from text books that will be credited in my exercises.